multi-coop/datami-website-content/texts/en/landing/landing-tool.md

           class="subtitle mb-4"
           style="font-weight: 250;">
           You only pay for our expertise,
-          for instance if you need our help to configure a vizboard.
+          for instance if you need our help to configure a widget.
         </p>
         <p class="title mt-1">
           Reusable